marcelotokarnia/mountain-catalog/docs/LOCAL_SETUP_EXPLAINED.md

 First, you will need postgres

 `sudo apt-get update`

-`sudo apt-get install postgresql postgresql-contrib`
+`sudo apt-get install -y postgresql postgresql-contrib`

 Then, you will need postgis extension